aaronfeingold/meals-prepped-nola-client/README.md

+Kitchen Fatigue?
+Here's a solution to help prep meals for the week, brought to you by home cooks from New Orleans!

+About: This app was made with the intention of having direct access to a free meal recipe database.

+Please feel free to visit at: https://meals-prepped-nola.netlify.app/ and the community of cooks spreading their knowledge.

+Questions?
+Comments?
+Email ajfeingold88@gmail.com thanks

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+FYI: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts